 Panglao Island, which is connected by a causeway to Bohol, is the place for divers to stay, with good coral gardens near the surface and steep walls complete with caves, overhangs and crevices harbouring teeming fish and invertebrate life.
 Surrounding islands are known for big fish encounters as an added draw.

 Ideal for viewing: green turtle, western clownfish, banded sea krait, giant frogfish

 Siquijor island is a macro photographer’s dream, and enthusiastic night divers will long remember the unrepeatable marine experience.
 The towering limestone landscape is home to adventures including climbing and exploring the many caverns filled with stalactites and stalagmites, tiny waterfalls and pools.

 Ideal for viewing: giant frogfish, ornate ghost pipefish, spanish dancer, common cuttlefish

-Excellent for: Resort based diving holidays, Muck diving, Snorkelling
+Excellent for: Resort based diving, Muck diving, Snorkelling

 Withdraw to the tranquility of nature on an island with crystal blue waters, white sand beaches and the shade of hundreds of coconut trees.
 The local reefs are teeming with colourful creatures and corals, but the area’s signature site is the Manta Bowl, a cleaning and feeding station of the oceanic manta.

-Excellent for: Resort based diving holidays, Shark diving, Whale sharks
+Excellent for: Resort based diving, Shark diving, Whale sharks